The after-work gin and tonic. The bottle of wine over dinner. A few beers on the weekend. Before long, the alcohol adds up.

 Have you ever asked yourself this question?

-I never felt like I needed to quit drinking.
-My consumption is normal by most accounts.
+At the same time, like many of our clients, I’ve never really felt like I needed to quit drinking.
+My consumption is normal by most accounts, as is theirs.
 It’s “moderate.”

-But boozy beverages seem to show up a lot.
+But boozy beverages seem to show up a lot in my life — and I know I’m not alone in that.

-I like having a beer to mark the end of a work day.
-I like a good glass of wine or two with Sunday dinner.
-Friday night just seems to call for a cocktail.
+Maybe we like having a beer to mark the end of a work day.
+Maybe on Friday we get fancy with a cocktail.

 Something to celebrate?
 Pour a little champagne.
 Crappy day?
-A martini will take the edge off.
+That Chardonnay or Cabernet will soften the edges a little bit.

 The drinks can start to add up.